Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 Bonus
 -----

-You don't need to do this but if you want to make your `actual` value random(ish), and turn this into a proper game, then you could do it like this:
+You don't need to do this but if you want to make your `actual` value random(ish) and turn this into a proper game, then you could do it like this:

 ```rust,noplayground